PierreAnders/PersonalAI/README.md

-# AI-Assisted Document Management System
+# Personal AI

-**Description**: The AI-Assisted Document Management System is a Flask-based web application that empowers users to create folders, upload documents, and engage in conversations with an AI assistant that possesses knowledge about the stored information.
+**Description**: "Personal IA" is a Flask-based web application designed to enhance daily life.
+Users can effortlessly create folders, upload documents, input health-related information, track expenses and income for a monthly budget overview, and engage in conversations with an AI assistant that possesses knowledge about the stored information.
+Experience seamless organization and assistance in various aspects of your everyday life.

 ## Installation

-To get started, you will need Python3 installed: https://www.python.org/downloads/ (Dont' forget to choose "Add python.exe" to PATH at the begininng of the installation on Windows).
+To get started, you will need Python3 installed: https://www.python.org/downloads/ (Don't forget to choose "Add python.exe" to PATH at the begining of the installation on Windows).
-If you don't have any Relational Database Management System, you can install Postgres Database and PgAdmin here : https://www.postgresql.org/download/windows/
+If you don't have any Relational Database Management System, you can install PostgreSQL and PgAdmin here : https://www.postgresql.org/download/windows/

 1. Create a Virtual Environment:
 ```
 python -m venv venv
 ```

 2. Activate the Virtual Environment:
 ```
 venv/Scripts/activate
 ```

 3. Install Dependencies from requirements.txt: